-The board of directors, in accordance with advice from the audit committee, is satisfied that no services outside the scope of the audit were provided by the Company's auditors.
+During the reporting period, the parent entity engaged the Company's auditor PKF Brisbane Audit to assist in a review of internal reporting systems for a non-audit fee of \$1,875.
+The Board of Directors, in accordance with advice from the Audit Committee, is satisfied that no other services outside the scope of the audit were provided by the Company's auditor.